© Heidi, Studio 100 international

 More info

-It also sheds light on a previously unpublished aspect: the special links that Takahata forged with the West throughout his life.
-From his intellectual training to his role as a bridge between cultures, and the accuracy of his depictions of the European world in emblematic works such as “Heidi”.
+It also highlights an entirely new aspect: the special ties Takahata maintained with the West throughout his life, from his intellectual education to his role as a cultural bridge, and the accuracy of his depictions of the European world in landmark works such as Heidi, Girl of the Alps (1974).

 Upcoming events